neitimod/bash/README.md

 My scripts are not perfect, feel free to show me a better way to write them, make them lighter, faster...
 Everyone will benefit.

+**You need to be superuser to run the scripts bellow and make them executable.
+Follow the procedure :**

+    sudo -s
+    [enter password]
+    chmod +x SCRIPTNAME
+    ./SCRIPTNAME

 - Domitien Hosts (tested with Ubuntu)

 Worried about privacy and consequences of p0rn spreading over the Internet, my first script uses various hosts files sources from [filterlists](https://filterlists.com/lists/pl-host-file) as well as from git.